 The Code of Student Conduct is available online at www.pcsb.org/code.
-Any updates made to the Code during the school year will be available on the site as well.
-If you have questions about policies and procedures, please contact the principal at your child(ren)'s school.
+Any updates made to the Code during the school year will also be available on the website.
+If you have questions about policies and procedures, please contact your child's principal.

-I value your support and look forward to celebrating the achievements of our students and district along the way.
-It is an honor to partner with you to ensure rewarding environments where all our students realize their limitless potential to support 100% student success.
+I value your support and look forward to celebrating the achievements of our students and staff members in the coming year.
+Thank you for partnering with us to ensure safe learning environments where all students can achieve success.